dpark6060/GRP-13/grp13_container_export/README.md

 ### subject_csv (optional)
 The subject_csv facilitates subject-specific configuration of de-identification templates.
-This is a csv file that contains the column `subject.label` with unique values correspond to the subject.label values in the project to be exported.
+This is a csv file that contains the column `subject.label` with unique values corresponding to the subject.label values in the project to be exported.
 If a subject in the project to be exported is not listed in `subject.label` in the provided subject_csv this subject will not be exported.